POS 100 American National Government (3 Credits)

 POS 180 Introduction to Political Science (3 Credits)

-Introduction to the basic concepts, questions and wider study of Political Science - conflict and cooperation, interests and power, systems and change and substantive divisions and subfields Political Science.
-It takes a comparative approach and presuppos
+Introduction to the basic concepts, questions, and wider study of Political Science: conflict and cooperation, interests and power, systems and change, and substantive divisions and subfields of Political Science.
+It takes a comparative approach and presupposes little to no prior knowledge of political science while building analytical skills to comprehend political developments.

 POS 230 American Public Policy (3 Credits)

-Introduction to the basic theories and concepts of policy analysis, with particular emphasis on the policy- making process at the federal level; examines such selected policy issues as welfare, health insurance, and housing.
-The course also seeks to asses
+Introduction to the basic theories and concepts of policy analysis, with particular emphasis on the policy-making process at the federal level.
+Examines such selected policy issues as welfare, health insurance, and housing.
+The course also seeks to asses the impact of policy decisions on various groups in American society.

 POS 231 American State and Local Government (3 Credits)

-A study of the politics, institutions, policies, problems, structure, and major functions and the outcomes of sub-systems of state and local governments.
-It covers local political, legislative, judicial and other non-traditional, emergent issues in these
+A study of the politics, institutions, policies, problems, structure, major functions, and outcomes of sub-systems of state and local governments.
+Covers local political, legislative, judicial, and other non-traditional, emergent issues in these sub-national political systems and jurisdictions and their interactions including interstate, state-state, and state-local relations.

 POS 250 Introduction to Public Administration (3 Credits)

-POS 250H Honors Introd to Public Administration (3 Credits)
+POS 250H Honors Intro to Public Administration (3 Credits)

-This course introduces the fundamentals of Public, Administration.
-In order to learn and properly, understand public administration, it is important, to examine the development and implementation of, public policy.
-The discussion includes the, conceptual and practical understanding of public, administration by introducing fundamental topics, such as planning, budgeting, ethics, the policy, process, as well as intergovernmental relations., Additional assignments will be given at the, instructor's discretion.
+This course introduces students to Public Administration and helps them understand its fundamentals, especially the development and implementation of public policy.
+The discussion includes the conceptual and practical understanding of the subject matter focusing on topics such as planning, budgeting, ethics, the policy process, and intergovernmental relations.
+Additional assignments will be given at the instructor's discretion.

 POS 315 African American Politics (3 Credits)

-Systematic examination of the African-American in the American political system, covering various periods of the African-American political experience.
+This course undertakes a systematic study of the African American individual, society and institutions within the American political system, covering various periods of the African American political experience and development.

 POS 315H Honors African American Politics (3 Credits)